 the chip temperature variation.

 IGBT chips used for the control of the traction motors of metros might experience during their period of use up to 1 to 10 Millions load changes with a temperature variation between 15K and 40K.
-When neither the chips nor the connections can be upgraded, than the temperature variations must be reduced with a more efficient cooling.
+When neither the chips nor the connections can be upgraded, then the temperature variations must be reduced with a more efficient cooling.

 These calculations have been performed with the commercial software FloEFD by switching on the transient option.
-The time step is one hundredth of the period.
+The time step is one-hundredth of the period.
 The time dependency of the losses is given as input.
 It is known for such applications that the heat radiation is negligible as the temperatures are too low, therefore it does not need to be simulated.
 The natural convection is calculated in the casing by switching on the gravitation option of the solver.
 Thanks to the friendly user interface, the embedment in the CAD tool and a multi-processor solver, the results could be reached quickly.

 Low frequencies for on-shore wind power stations: